yakivy/poppet/README.md

     provider(checkAuth(request).body.toByteBuffer.array()).map(Ok(_))
 )
 ```
-so the original goal is already reached, the only thing that left is to pass `Authorisation` header from the consumer.
+so the original goal is already reached, the only thing that left is to pass authorization header from the consumer.
 To this end, you can easily modify the consumer client:
 ```
 private val client: Client[Future] = request => wsClient.url(url)
     .withHttpHeaders(Http.HeaderNames.PROXY_AUTHENTICATE -> authSecret)